 Vimy Ridge Day in Canada

-Vimy Ridge Day is an annual observance on April 9 to remember Canadians who victoriously fought in the battle of Vimy Ridge in northern France during World War I. The day is also known as the National Day of Remembrance of the Battle of Vimy Ridge.
+Vimy Ridge Day is an annual observance on April 9 to remember Canadians who victoriously fought in the battle of Vimy Ridge in northern France during the First World War.
+The day is also known as the National Day of Remembrance of the Battle of Vimy Ridge.

 What do people do?